drobota/robotframework-xvfb/README.md

 Introduction
 ------------

-A simple robot library for creating virtual display which can be used for running selenium tests in headless mode, internally uses a [xvfbwrapper](https://pypi.python.org/pypi/xvfbwrapper/0.2.4).
+A simple robot library for creating virtual display which can be used for running selenium tests in headless mode, internally uses a [xvfbwrapper](https://pypi.python.org/pypi/xvfbwrapper/0.2.5).

 - Information about keywords can be found on the [Keyword Documentation](https://github.com/drobota/robotframework-xvfb/docs/robotframework-xvfb.html) page.

 Requirements
 ------------
+* Python 2.7.10
+* Python 3.4
-* Python 2.7.3 (Newer versions not tested)
+* Python 3.5
 * Robot Framework 2.8
 * xvfbwrapper (python library)